AutoRally/autorally_platform_instructions/README.md

 To purchase platform parts, order the entire parts list in the indicated quantities.
 The list includes the basic parts, parts that make the platform more functional (spare set of batteries), and some common maintenance items.
 Parts are organized by supplier and color-coded based on if the part is used in the chasssis or compute box.
 Normally, all the parts take around 2 weeks to arrive.

-[note]  The most difficult component to fabricate is the compute box enclosure, which may require sending away to a local sheet metal fabrication shop if sheet metal fabrication experience and tools are not available.
+![alt text][note]
+The most difficult component to fabricate is the compute box enclosure, which may require sending away to a local sheet metal fabrication shop if sheet metal fabrication experience and tools are not available.

 ## Included Files: